 Septic tank domestic cleaning – how does it work?

 Thanks to naturally-occurring bacteria, that affects only the impurities in wastewater, pollution issues with septic tanks will be a rarity if materials other than those that are intended or designed to enter a septic tank aren't disposed of in the same way.

-As long as there is a healthy amount of the good bacteria present within the tank and not heavily contaminated with harmful substances, the tank will just look after itself.
-However, if there has been a number of years between cleans the waste will become toxic to itself and produce pungent smells – which is the classic identifier of the fact that the tank needs cleaning.
+As long as there is a healthy amount of the good bacteria present within the tank (and not heavily contaminated with harmful substances), the tank will look after itself.
+However, if there has been a number of years between emptying and cleaning, the waste will become toxic to itself and produce pungent smells.
+This is the classic identifier that the tank needs cleaning.